adel-gu/TODO-LIST/README.md

 ## Acknowledgments

-- (Microverse)[https://github.com/microverseinc] for the Project quides.
+- [Microverse](https://github.com/microverseinc) for the Project guides.
-- (graphemica)[https://graphemica.com/] for the great list of HTML entities.
+- [graphemica](https://graphemica.com/) for the great list of HTML entities.

 ## 📝 License